seddik/vsversion/README.md

-# VSVersion automatic Visual studio version changer
+# VSVersion automatic .NET App C# version changer

 Use Post-Build to set the version to your liking here is an example :